dburriss/dburriss.github.io/_drafts/2020-12-24-prometheus-parser-fennel.md

 let pname = manyChars2 (asciiLetter <|> underscoreOrColon) (ascii_alpha_numeric <|> underscoreOrColon)
 ```

 These parsers can then be combined in other ways.
-The line below combines the `pname` parser with the "zero or more" whitespace parser but because the period is on the left of the `.>>` operator it takes only the result of `pname` (`.>>` and `.>>.` are available).
+The code below combines the `pname` parser with the "zero or more" whitespace parser but because the period is on the left of the `.>>` operator it takes only the result of `pname` (`.>>` and `.>>.` are available).
 The `|>>` operator returns a parser that takes the result of the parser to the left and applies the function to the right.

 ```fsharp
 let private metric_name = pname.>> ws0 |>> MetricName
 ```

 This is just a tiny taste of how you can build up a complex parser from simpler ones.
 Combining these you can start to build up a grammar for your parsers.
+Next we look at building this further with our Prometheus parser.

 ## Prometheus parser